Berthe Morisot: Style and technique

-Because she was a female artist, Morisot's paintings were often labeled as being full of "feminine charm" by male critics, for their elegance and lightness.
+Because she was a female artist, Morisot's paintings were often described as being full of "feminine charm" by male critics, noting their elegance and lightness.
 In 1890, Morisot wrote in a notebook about her struggles to be taken seriously as an artist: "I don't think there has ever been a man who treated a woman as an equal and that's all I would have asked for, for I know I'm worth as much as they."

-Her light brushstrokes often led to critics using the verb "effleurer" (to touch lightly, brush against) to describe her technique.
-In her early life, Morisot painted in the open air as other Impressionists to look for truths in observation.
-Around 1880 she began painting on unprimed canvases—a technique Manet and Eva Gonzalès also experimented with at the time—and her brushwork became looser.
-In 1888–89, her brushstrokes transitioned from short, rapid strokes to long, sinuous ones that define form.
+Her light brush-strokes often led to critics using the verb "effleurer" (to touch lightly, brush against) to describe her technique.
+In her early life, Morisot painted in the open air, as did other Impressionists, to look for truths in observation.
+Around 1880 she began painting on unprimed canvases—a technique Manet and Eva Gonzalès also experimented with at the time—and her brush-work became looser.
+In 1888–89, her brush-strokes transitioned from short, rapid strokes to long, sinuous ones that define form.
 The outer edges of her paintings were often left unfinished, allowing the canvas to show through and increasing the sense of spontaneity.
 After 1885, she worked mostly from preliminary drawings before beginning her oil paintings.
-She often worked in oil paint, watercolors, and pastel simultaneously, and sketched using various drawing media.
+She often worked in oil paint, watercolours, and pastel simultaneously, and sketched using various drawing media.
 Morisot's works are almost always small in scale.